CMPUT301F24cooked0/cooked0-potatoes/doc/CRC cards/Organizer.md

 ## Responsibilities

-- Respresent an organizer and allow them to create, organize and manage their events, and their facility
+- Represent an organizer and allow them to:
+  - create events
+  - organize events
+  - manage and update events
+- Store and maintain their facility

 ## Collaborators